sendgrid/sendgrid-nodejs/README.md

             email: 'test@example.com'
           }
         ],
-        subject: 'Hello World from the SendGrid Node.js Library!'
+        subject: 'Sending with SendGrid is Fun'
       }
     ],
     from: {